 Music: Jerry Bock Lyrics: Sheldon Harnick Book: Jerome Weidman, George Abbott

-Fiorello! debuted on Broadway in 1959 and a was a considerably larger success than The Body Beautiful.
+Fiorello! debuted on Broadway in 1959 and was a considerably larger success than The Body Beautiful.
 The show won a Tony Award and the Pulitzer Prize for Drama.

 Music: Jerry Bock Lyrics: Sheldon Harnick Book: George Abbott, Jerome Weidman